 Equipment you have to have: Paintbrushes, basic piping tools, basic fondant modeling tools.

 Sleep-inducing level: High...Go into this with a good supply of caffeine or pins to poke yourself with to stay awake.

 What it assumes you already know: Color theory, to a certain extent.

 Unnecessary Difficulty Level Of Methods Demonstrated: The only thing that made my skin crawl was watching the process of removing the cages from the paper.
 I kept thinking "she should turn that thing upside down and take the paper off the cage, not the cage off the paper."
 Then I thought that maybe there was a reason she wasn't doing that, but when she did get it off she turned it upside down to attach the sides.
 So yeah, unnecessary difficulty.

 Annoying Host Habits: She talks really sloooow most of the time.
 Super slow assembly of things, too.
-I need a snappier approach, but I can see how some people would like the in-depth tedium.
+I need a snappier approach, but I can see how some people would like the in-depth info.

 Level of Helpful Hints Learned: I got a few things out of it, and a newbie would be able to do a decent brush embroidery cake if they used the techniques shown.
 Even if you've done brush embroidery before, it's interesting to see how other people do it, and if there's something that you could do differently.

 I'd say this one was worth it on sale...since I have experience in the techniques she was showing I wouldn't pay full price, but I'm cheap anyway.
 If you're a total beginner it would probably be worth full price.